HJLebbink/asm-dude/README.md

 * ~~Documentation for opcodes.
 Hit F12 to get full official documentation of the selected opcode~~.
 * ~~Proper Register Highlighting.
 E.g. When you select GPR rax, GPR al is also highlighted.~~
 * Label rename assistance.
-* Track propagation of register state-change trough time (under certain assumptions such as no "jmp <reg>" etc).
+* Track propagation of register state-change trough time (under certain assumptions such as no "jmp GPR" etc).
 * Create new file item with .asm extension.
 * ~~No code completion in remarks.~~
 * Label analysis.
 When jumping to a label, check if the label exists.
 Check if labels are unique.
 Provide error squiggles if something is wrong.